iamverg/saisonkalender/README.md

 # Saisonkalender (season calendar)

-A calendar in which you can search for fruit and vegetables and find out when it is in season.
+A calendar in which you can find out what is currently in season and get some additional information about it.
+We will start with the sections fruits, vegetables and salad.

 At first you will see a list of the current month and seasonal foods.